killthekitten/kirshatrov-com/_posts/2018-07-20-redis-job-queue.md

 Note: `mid` is the "message id" in carmine's terminology.
 You can think of it as a "job id" in Ruby land.

-You'll soon start noticing how much of a different approach it is!
+You'll soon start noticing how much different is this approach when compared to Resque. `mid-circle` key is essentially a [Circular list](https://redis.io/commands/rpoplpush#pattern-circular-list)){:target="_blank"} that makes the queue reliable.
 Refer to the [implementation](https://github.com/ptaoussanis/carmine/blob/master/src/taoensso/carmine/message_queue.clj){:target="_blank"} if you need more clues around how it works.

 Let's look at Redis operations that happen when jobs are enqueued and processed.